gayverjr/pyemap/docs/install.rst

 **Pip**

 Pip installation will only install python dependencies, and requires Graphviz_ in order to work.
 This is sufficient to run PyeMap analysis and view graph images, but some features will be missing::

-    $ pip install --extra-index-url https://testpypi.python.org/pypi pyemap
+    $ pip install pyemap

 For full functionality, install the following packages: